-The morphology of the QRS complex is strongly determined by the topology of the His-Purkinje system in the ventricular subendocardial layer [2].
-An earlier approach to fit a Punkinje network model to a measured ECG was published by Keller et al. in 2009 .
+The morphology of the QRS complex is strongly determined by the topology of the His-Purkinje system in the ventricular subendocardial layer ^[2].
+An earlier approach to fit a Punkinje network model to a measured ECG was published by Keller et al. in 2009 ^[1].
 In total, 744 Purkinje muscle junctions were distributed across the ventricular endocardial surface following specific rules.
-Other publications followed this scheme and implemented "root points" coupled to thin endocardial layers with very fast conduction [3].
-Automatic and reproducible manipulation of root node locations is facilitated by chamber-specific coordinate systems [79][80][81].
-Mincholé et al. investigated the impact of anatomical variability on simulated ORS complexes [6].
-They found that ORS duration is mainly determined by myocardial volume and not affected by the position of the heart in the torso.
+Other publications followed this scheme and implemented "root points" coupled to thin endocardial layers with very fast conduction ^[3].
+Automatic and reproducible manipulation of root node locations is facilitated by chamber-specific coordinate systems ^{[79][80][81]}.
+Mincholé et al. investigated the impact of anatomical variability on simulated QRS complexes ^[6].
+They found that QRS duration is mainly determined by myocardial volume and not affected by the position of the heart in the torso.
 The latter influences QRS morphology in the precordial leads, whereas ventricular anatomy dominates in the limb leads.
-Cranford et al. carried out a sensitivity study: they implemented 1 to 4 "seed stimuli" and up to 384 "regional stimuli" and observed the changes in the QRS complex while changing the number and topology of excitation sites $^{[5]}$ .
-The topology of four seed stimuli at adapted positions was more relevant than a large number of regional stimuli.
-Pezzuto et al. were able to reproduce the ORS complex of 11 patients using up to 11 of the earliest activation sites on the endocardium and adapted the conduction velocity in the ventricles and in a fast endocardial layer .
-Gillette et al. proposed a comprehensive workflow to optimize the positioning of five root disks, timing, and endocardial conduction velocities (10 parameters) to reproduce the ORS complex with a personalized model [8].
+Cranford et al. carried out a sensitivity study: they implemented 1 to 4 "seed stimuli" and up to 384 "regional stimuli" and observed the changes in the QRS complex of 11 patients using up to 11 of the earliest activation sites on the endocardium and adapted the conduction velocity in the ventricles and in a fast endocardial layer ^[7].
+Gillette et al. proposed a comprehensive workflow to optimize the positioning of five root disks, timing, and endocardial conduction velocities (10 parameters) to reproduce the QRS complex with a personalized model ^[8].

 The healthy QRS complex can be reproduced faithfully, meaning that adapted heart models show an ECG with high correlation to measured ECGs.
 This does not prove that the modeled spread of depolarization is the one present in the patient, but it is good to see that there are no inconsistencies.
-Some relevant questions are: Which parameters in the model are responsible for the natural variability of QRS complexes-both inter- and intra-patient wise [4][6]?
+Some relevant questions are: Which parameters in the model are responsible for the natural variability of QRS complexes-both inter- and intra-patient wise ^{[4][6]}?
 Is the heart axis that is visible in the ECG mainly determined by the geometrical axis of the heart or by the properties of the His-Purkinje system?
 Which simplifications of the thorax model are acceptable and where do we need detailed models?